 John C. Maxwell says, “The price of leadership is criticism.
 No one pays much attention to the last-place finishers.
 But when you’re in front, everything gets noticed.
 So it is important to learn to handle criticism constructively.”

 In his book, Leadership Gold, he gives us a four-step process that has helped when people criticize him as a leader: 1.
 Know yourself.
 2. Change yourself.
 3. Accept yourself.
 4. Forget yourself.

-You might want to check out these 10 Ways To Handle Criticism and find out how our bodies and our minds deal with a savage dressing-down.
+Check out the 10 Ways To Handle Criticism.
+Find out how our bodies and minds react to flak.

 • • •

 Author Bio: Written and reviewed by Sandip Roy – a medical doctor, psychology writer, happiness researcher.
 Founder of Happiness India Project, and chief editor of its blog.
 He writes popular science articles on positive psychology and related medical topics.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.